holoviz-dev/pyctdev/README.md

 For python/pip: typically just pypi.org.
 But other 'channels' can be specified.
 E.g. test.pypi.org, or a private server.

-Our pyviz conda packages can usually be installed on top of either anaconda defaults or conda-forge. anaconda.org pyviz (releases) and pyviz/label/dev (dev versions).
-Only our specific packages are on this channel.
-(We could recommend that any one install should not mix conda-forge and defaults.
-For a project with tricky requirements, we could recommend one above the other.
-Or if a project suffers in performance on one or the other, we could make a recommendation.)
+The conda packages we maintain for PyViz.org can usually be installed on top of either anaconda defaults or conda-forge.
+We currently put them on anaconda.org pyviz (releases) and pyviz/label/dev (dev versions), and only our specific packages are on this channel.
+For a variety of reasons we recommend that any one install should not mix conda-forge and defaults.
+For a project with tricky requirements, we recommend one above the other.
+Or if a project suffers in performance on one or the other, we make a recommendation.

-dev builds and dev package releases of projects on travis should use pyviz/label/dev to get other packages, while release package builds should use just pyviz.
-And then if happy with those package, conda-forge and defaults should be updated.
+Our dev builds and dev package releases of projects on Travis CI use pyviz/label/dev to get other packages, while release package builds just use pyviz.
+And then if devs are happy with those packages, conda-forge and defaults should be updated.

 ### 11. How to structure project